Walgreens, DoorDash and Uber T - GuruFocus.com

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20230302005299/en/

-Walgreens, in partnership with DoorDash and Uber, have launched free, Same Day Prescription Delivery of medications for the prevention and treatment of HIV.
+Walgreens, in partnership with DoorDash and Uber, has launched free, Same Day Prescription Delivery of medications for the prevention and treatment of HIV.
 (Photo: Business Wire)

 “While most of the U.S. population lives within five miles of a Walgreens pharmacy, transportation remains a critical barrier to accessing healthcare,” said Kevin Ban, MD, Chief Medical Officer, Walgreens.
 “With more than half of Walgreens stores located in socially vulnerable or underserved communities, we can help make HIV prevention and treatment options more accessible, convenient and equitable across our communities.”